ThibautBremand/DataEng_Autocomplete_Algorithm/README.md

 - a list of children nodes, which will contain the following possible characters for each word from the words referential.
 These nodes are stored alphabetically sorted.
 - a Boolean indicating if the node is the last node of a word, e.g the list of children is empty and the character for this node is the last character of a word (this kind of node can be called "leaf").

 This program is partitioned into two object classes (Tree and TreeNode), a main class and a JUnit 5 test file.
-A specific static class, BinarySearchWithComparator, will perform the binary searches based on the BinarySearch class from Java/Collection.
+ALso, a specific static class, BinarySearchWithComparator, will perform the binary searches based on the BinarySearch class from Java.util.Collections.

 ### 2-2/ Algorithm
 **Main**